TRAINING FACULTY

 Research Focus: Accepting Students Cellular Physiology Molecular Nutrition & Metabolic Systems Motor and Cognitive Disorders Neuroengineering Optogenetics Other Systems

-My lab is interested in how the nervous system makes and acts upon decisions.
-We use electrophysiological, behavioral, pharmacological, molecular, and computational methods to study how sensory representations are transformed into plans for motor output.
+The Felsen lab studies the neural circuit basis of behavior and decision making.
+We use electrophysiological, behavioral, pharmacological, molecular, and computational methods to examine how sensory input is transformed into plans for motor output, and how movements in turn affect sensory perception and representations.
 We are interested in how these processes occur in the normal brain, as well as how they are affected by pathological conditions.

 Thomas Finger PhD